cjmet/CodeKy-SDA24-Wed/README.md

 - F12 -> Console: To access the console for error messages etc, _While the App is Running_ press F12 and Select the Console Button
 </details>
 </details>

+# Blog
+## 2025-02-03
+- [x] General Cleanup and Housekeeping
+	- Oops, check for empty list in the add item front end.
+- [x] Add IProduct and IProductRepository, ...
+	- [x] test compile before continuing.
+- [x] Add ProductRepository, Basic Implementation,
+	- [x] test compile before continuing.
+	- [x] Use two constructors for now, bypassing DI.
+- [x] Wire the Repository into the front end and test it.
+	- [x] Remove all traces of direct dbcontext access.
+	- [x] Careful of state and both EF Core Tracking persistence and transience.
+## Later
+- [ ] Add the Logic Layer and Interfaces ... same as Repository
+	- [ ] Test Throughly.
+- [ ] Convert to DI
+	- [ ] Test Throughly.
+	- [ ] I want to rewrite Logic and Repository as C#12 Primary Constructor syntax once we implement DI
+- [ ] Done.